-This degree programme examines the nature and function of the theatrical event and theatre culture from a range of critical, historical and practical perspectives.
+This degree programme examines the theatrical event and theatre culture from critical, historical and practical perspectives.

-- Reading the stage – will introduce you to different critical frames of performance theory and analysis, facilitating the application of these to contemporary performance practice.
+- Reading the stage – an introduction to different critical frames of performance theory and analysis.

-- Theatre and society – will explore the historical and contemporary role of theatre in society, giving you an understanding of some social, political and economic issues affecting theatre practice in a range of historical and geographical locations including Scotland.
+- Theatre and society – the historical and contemporary role of theatre in society, giving you an understanding of some social, political and economic issues affecting theatre practice in a range of historical and geographical contexts.

 - Classical to modern – a historical and critical survey of the dominant forms of theatre practice in Europe before 1900.

-- Modernism to postdramatic – an introduction to European and American practitioners whose radical approaches to acting, directing, scenography and dramaturgy have reoriented performance and redefined our understanding of the theatrical event.
+- Modernism to postdramatic – an introduction to European and American practitioners whose radical approaches to acting, directing, scenography and dramaturgy have redefined our understanding of the theatrical event.